capactio/capact/docs/tutorial/content-creation/README.md

 ## Summary

 In this guide we went through different OCF manifests and their syntax.
 We created manifests which added a capability to install Confluence server instances.
 We also showed, how you can test the manifests you are creating and where to check for useful information, when debugging your action.

+## Appendix

+To learn how to prepare content which uses Terraform Runner, read the [`terraform-manifests.md`](./terraform-manifests.md) document.